 Blow-drying curly hair is a tough task.
 Frizzy and messy locks just don’t want to settle into a nice and neat hairstyle.
 Some women spend up to an hour trying to style their hair and eventually end up failing.

 A diffuser is a savior for many girls with curly locks.
-It makes the hair look neat, curly without the strands flailing all around.
+It makes the hair look neat and curly without the strands flailing all around.
 But what do you do if you don’t have a diffuser handy?

-Most of the time such a problem occurs when you go on vacation or travel on some other occasions.
-Travel hair dryers rarely have diffuser nozzles while those in the hotel rooms never heard of them at all.
+Most of the time such a problem occurs when you go on vacation or travel on some other occasion.
+Travel hair dryers rarely have diffuser nozzles, while those in the hotel rooms have never heard of them at all.

 So what do you do if you are stuck without a diffuser and need to create a beautiful curly mane?
 Let’s take a look.

 If you don’t have a diffuser handy and have plenty of time, just leave your hair alone.
 Many curly women report that the best curly hair results are reached when you don’t try to dry it artificially.

 In order to get the best look while air drying, follow the simple steps:

 - After washing your hair, carefully dry it using a microfiber towel or a cotton t-shirt in order to get rid of the extra moisture.

 - Apply a leave-in conditioner, which is labeled “for curly hair” to your locks.
 While running your fingers through the hair, scrunch the hair to form curls.

 - Leave your hair alone until it’s fully dry in order to reduce static electricity.